annarufas/jupyter-matlab-ocean-satellite-data-toolbox/README.md

 - **Miniconda**.
 Requires about 400 MB disk space, and it contains only a few basic packages.

 When you install Anaconda, you get two things: the Conda (the package and environment management system), and the so-called “root environment”.
 Then, Conda creates a root environment that contains two things: a certain version of Python, and some basic packages.
 Besides the root environment, you can create as many additional environments as you want.
 These additional environments can contain different versions of Python and different packages.

+If you are new to Python, I recommend the [Python for Atmosphere and Ocean Scientists repository](https://github.com/carpentrieslab/python-aos-lesson), with examples on how to create environments and use Anaconda.

 ### Instructions for setting up `bashenv`